 Since 2009, there has been an annual theme for World Oceans Day.
 Recent themes have included:

-Most recently in 2022, the theme was: Revitalization: Collective Action for the Ocean.
-In 2023 the theme will be: Planet Ocean: Tides are Changing.
+Most recently in 2023, the theme will be: Planet Ocean: Tides are Changing.

 There are five oceans on Earth.
 They are:

-These oceans make up a vast amount of our planetary surface, they are vast, powerful, and still boast much to be discovered:
+These oceans make up a vast area of our planetary surface.
+They are big, powerful, and still boast much to be discovered.

 How to Celebrate World Oceans Day

-Many places such as aquariums, zoos, and conservation programs host special events during World Oceans Day where everyone can participate and get educated about how important the ocean is for the environment.
+Many places such as aquariums, zoos, and conservation programs host special events on World Oceans Day.
+Thus, everyone can participate and get educated about the importance of the ocean for the environment.

 There is also a UN initiative that calls for all amateur photographers around the world to take part in a competition called World Oceans Day Oceanic Photo Competition.